MichalGryszowka/saucedemo_website_automated_tests/README.md

 ## Project Status
-Still under development
+- Still under development

 ## Acknowledgements
-- Thanks to my mentor for inspiring me to do this task
+- Thanks to my mentor for teaching me how to do it

 ## Contact
-Created by michal.gryszowka@gmail.com
+- Created by michal.gryszowka@gmail.com